Density of hyperbolicity for classes of real transcendental entire functions and circle maps: Gluing and extending quasiconformal homeomorphisms dynamically

 In particular, $\theta_1$ is also isotopic to $\psi$, and we can repeat the above procedure to obtain maps $\theta_j$ with

 and such that $\theta_{j}$ is isotopic to $\psi$ relative to the postsingular set and isotopic to $\phi$ relative $\Crit_{\R}(f)$.

-Note that the maps $\theta_j$ and $\theta_{j+1}$ agree on the $j$-th preimages of the postsingular set union the originally chosen linearizing neighborhoods and parabolic petals.
+Note that the maps $\theta_j$ and $\theta_{j+1}$ agree on the $j$-th preimages of the union of the postsingular set with the originally chosen linearizing neighbourhoods and parabolic petals.
 Also note that their maximal dilatation does not increase with $j$.
 Hence $\theta_j$ converges to a suitable quasiconformal function $h$, which is the desired conjugacy. \end{proof}